marekvymazal/media_processor/README.md

 # TODO
 - [X] Only process files that don't exist in output folder
 - [X] Delete files that are not listed in data in target folders
+- [ ] Support for specifying svg icon sizes
+- [ ] Wallpaper / Icon tag support in media.xml files ( specify svg to convert to a wallpaper or icon at destination )
 - [ ] Watermark enable/disable override per category or item
 - [ ] Target width/height in xml, for thumbnails too
 - [ ] svg to jpg or png